 Instructions

-- Pinch the skin to break it and slide it off the peach.
+- Remove skin: Pinch the skin of the peach to break the seal it has around the fruit, and then slide it right off the peach.

 Can fresh peaches be frozen?